ff9991/globepay/README.md

 7. Visualize the data: Create visualizations such as histograms, bar charts, line charts, or scatter plots to gain a visual understanding of the data distribution, relationships between variables, and any potential outliers or trends that can be already spotted without any further data modelling and to orient the decisions about what to focus on in the next stages of data modelling and analysis.

 8. Identify potential relationships: Look for relationships between variables by exploring correlations, cross-tabulations, or aggregations.
 This can provide insights into the data and help in formulating further analysis questions based on some occurrences seeming to be more than just random at a first analysis.

+10. One other minor thing to be aware of is we have rates for the SGD currency, but we don't have any payment actually happening in that currency.

 ## Summary of your model architecture